aTerriblySadCat/Windows-Flag-Decoder/README.md

 It does this on repeat for all the flags.

-The codes may be 0x prepended or not, they are removed by the program and are optional but allowed.
+The codes may be 0x prepended or not.
+The 0x is removed by the program and is optional but allowed.

 The codes are expected to all be in hexadecimal.